MarkSeliverstov/MFF-year-project/ProjectLogs.md

 Some example of modeling data: [LinkML - Linked data Modeling Language (model your dana)](https://linkml.io/)

 **There are 2 ways how to create a model of EI:** <br>
-	1. Parse project and create a model of EI (and you can also create a scheme of Entities) <br>
+	1. Parse project and create small (?)files with only with entities.
+After that create a model of EI by comparing small files (and you can also create a scheme of Entities) <br>
 	2. Upload a scheme and create a model of EI

 ### Use cases

 1. Comparing & validating (somewhere something is missing, something needs to be removed, something added)
 2. Help when writing annotations (**static** like lince or **dynamic** like copilot using a model of EI)
-3. Import/export existing entities (from project or from scheme)
+3. Import/export existing entities (from another project(server) or from scheme)
 4. Browser for entities in vscode like a preview of .md files (searching, filtering, sorting, grouping, etc.)
 5. Generating code ([generating code with linkML](https://linkml.io/linkml/generators/index.html))
-	1. Synhronization of entities (from project or from scheme and define there is a genetaion of code)
+	- Synhronization of entities (from project or from scheme and define there is a genetaion of code)
 6. Help with CI/CD github actions (for example: check if there is a new version of scheme and if yes, then generate code)

 > TODOs for this weeks:
-> - TODO: Start writing documentation (related work)
+> - TODO: Start writing Bachelor Thesis (related work):
+> 	- Are there any similar extensions?
+If yes, what are they doing?
+What are their advantages and disadvantages?
+Comparing with some code helpers (copilot, lince, etc.), with ChatGPT.
+Compare with other tools for creating models (LinkML, etc.).

 # 24.05.2023 |